Hatchin/FlowSOM/README.md

 This repository contains a Python implementation of [FlowSOM](http://bioconductor.org/packages/release/bioc/html/FlowSOM.html) algorithm for clustering and visualizing a mass cytometry data set.

 # Installation
+Just use pip
+    pip install FlowSom

-Download FlowSOM to a directory of your choice and then run:
+Or download this repository to a directory of your choice and then run:

     pip install -r requirements.txt